x00tex/hackTheBox/Boxes/windows/Retired/breadcrumbs/README.md

 ![](screenshots/files-js.png)

-`/includes/fileController.php` is checking if requested user is user "paul" or not by __decoding requested session's jwt token__ and __session's username__.
+`/includes/fileController.php` is checking if requested user is user "paul" or not by **decoding requested session's jwt token** and **session's username**.
 If it is equal to "paul" than upload file in `/portal/uploads/` directory.

 ![](screenshots/file-control.png)

-# Foothold:File_upload_to_RCE
+## File upload to RCE

-__First,__ generate user "paul" php session id.
+**First,** generate user "paul" php session id.
 Because of the length of the user "paul" there are 4 possible session ids and 1/16 chances of login as user "paul".

-__Second,__ Generate jwt token for user "paul".
+**Second,** Generate jwt token for user "paul".
 This is always same because there only 1 static value in the payload.

 Here is php script to generate session ID and jwt token.
 ```php